mnebuerquo/virtuous-python/README.md

    don't have to think about that stuff.
 I see my code is working or I find a bug which I need to fix.
 2. Write code to fix a bug or add a feature.
-3. Add tests to the code.
+3. Add pytest doctests in the code.
 4. `./run --test` - Run all my tests, and see if they pass or fail.
 Fix and repeat.
 5. `./run --format . && ./run --lint` - Then I fix any lint warnings.
 Repeat until there are no more warnings.
 6. Repeat until happy.
-7. Commmit code, requirements.txt, and requirements.freeze to git.
+7. Commmit all code and requirements.txt to git.

+## Try it out

+Just clone this repo and run with it.

+1. Clone this repo
+2. `./run --test`